DynastyElvis/Contact-Management-System/readme.md

+## Contact Book

+A contact management software is a program that allows users to effortlessly store and locate contact details like names, addresses, and phone numbers.
+These applications serve as databases centered around contacts, offering a seamless approach to monitoring all information and communication activities related to contacts.
+Entry-level options designed for personal use are inclusive of...

 ## Requirement /Problem Definition

 - Create a simple address book application allowing an admin user to add, edit and delete contacts